 The Tribal Gaming Operation shall be operated pursuant to an internal control system approved by the Tribal Gaming Office.
-The internal control system shall be designed to reasonably assure that: - (1) Assets are safeguarded; - (2) Financial records are accurate and reliable; - (3) Transactions are performed in accordance with the Tribe's general or specific authorization;
+The internal control system shall be designed to reasonably assure that: - (1) Assets are safeguarded; - (2) Financial records are accurate and reliable; - (3) Transactions are performed in accordance with the Tribe's general or specific authorization; - (4) Access to assets is permitted only in accordance with the Tribe's specific authorization; - (5) Recorded accountability for assets is compared with actual assets at frequent intervals and appropriate action is taken with respect to any discrepancies; and

-- (4) Access to assets is permitted only in accordance with the Tribe's specific authorization; - (5) Recorded accountability for assets is compared with actual assets at frequent intervals and appropriate action is taken with respect to any discrepancies; and - (6) Functions, duties and responsibilities are appropriately segregated and performed in accordance with sound practices by competent, qualified personnel. - (b) Internal Controls.
-The internal control system shall include: - (1) An organizational chart depicting appropriate segregation of functions and responsibilities; - (2) A description of the duties and responsibilities of each position shown on the organizational chart; - (3) A detailed, narrative description of the administrative and accounting procedures designed to satisfy the requirements of subsection (a) of this Section; and

-- (4) A description of procedures governing the maintenance and preservation of security and surveillance information. - Annual Audit.
-The Gaming Operation shall be audited, not less than (c) annually, by an independent certified accountant licensed by the state.
+- (6) Functions, duties and responsibilities are appropriately segregated and performed in accordance with sound practices by competent, qualified personnel. - (b) Internal Controls.
+The internal control system shall include: - (1) An organizational chart depicting appropriate segregation of functions and responsibilities; - (2) A description of the duties and responsibilities of each position shown on the organizational chart; - (3) A detailed, narrative description of the administrative and accounting procedures designed to satisfy the requirements of subsection (a) of this Section; and - (4) A description of procedures governing the maintenance and preservation of security and surveillance information. - (c) Annual Audit.
+The Gaming Operation shall be audited, not less than annually, by an independent certified public accountant licensed by the State.
 The Gaming Facility Operator shall notify the State Gaming Agency of its fiscal year end.

-Such audit the expense of the Gaming Facility Operator.
-Theefinancial statement accordanceewithetheeauditing standards published by and audit shall eeprepared the American Institute of Certified Public Accountants and shall be submitted to the Tribal Gaming Office and the State Gaming Office within one hundred twenty (120) days of the close of the fiscal year of the Gaming Operation.
+Such audit shall be at the expense of the Gaming Facility Operator.
+The financial statement and audit shall be prepared in accordance with the auditing standards published by the American Institute of Certified Public Accountants and shall be submitted to the Tribal Gaming Office and the State Gaming Agency within one hundred twenty (120) days of the close of the fiscal year of the Gaming Operation.
 All auditors shall preferably have experience in Class III Gaming matters conducted pursuant to the Act.
-In addition, the State Gaming Agencye shall be authorized to confer with the independent certified public accountant retained by the Tribe during the preparation of the audit and the preparation of the financial statement.
+In addition, the State Gaming Agency shall be authorized to confer with the independent certified public accountant retained by the Tribe during the preparation of the audit and the preparation of the financial statement.
 The Tribal Gaming Office shall be notified of and provided the opportunity to participate in and attend any such conference.